-A description of our critical accounting policies was provided in the MD&A section of the 2017 Form 10-K. There were no changes in these policies during the first quarter of 2018, with the exception of revenue recognition.
+A description of our critical accounting policies was provided in the MD&A section of our 2017 Form 10-K. There were no changes in these policies during the first half of 2018, with the exception of revenue recognition.

-As discussed under the caption "Note 2: New accounting pronouncements" of the Condensed Notes to Unaudited Consolidated Financial Statements appearing in Item 1 of this report, effective January 1, 2018, we implemented ASU No. 2014-09, Revenue from Contracts with Customers, and related amendments.
+As discussed under the caption "Note 2: New accounting pronouncements" in the Condensed Notes to Unaudited Consolidated Financial Statements appearing in Item 1 of this report, effective January 1, 2018, we implemented ASU No. 2014-09, Revenue from Contracts with Customers, and related amendments.
 Under the new guidance, our product revenue is recognized when control of the goods is transferred to our customers, in an amount that reflects the consideration we expect to be entitled to in exchange for those goods.
 In most cases, control is transferred when products are shipped.
-We recognize the great majority of our service revenue as the services are provided.
+We recognize the vast majority of our service revenue as the services are provided.
 Many of our financial institution contracts require prepaid product discounts in the form of cash payments we make to our financial institution clients.
 These prepaid product discounts are included in other non-current assets in our consolidated balance sheets and are amortized as reductions of revenue, generally on the straight-line basis, over the contract term.
 Sales tax collected concurrent with revenue-producing activities is excluded from revenue.
-Amounts billed to customers for shipping and handling are included in revenue, while the related costs incurred for shipping and handling are reflected in cost of products and are accrued when the related revenue is recognized.
+Amounts billed to customers for shipping and handling are reflected in cost of products and are accrued when the related revenue is recognized.
 As part of our Financial Services rewards, incentive and loyalty programs, we receive payments from consumers or our clients for the products and services provided, including hotel stays, gift cards and merchandise such as apparel, electronics and clothing.
 This revenue is recorded net of the related fulfillment costs.